Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 What this tool evaluates about agent identities and OAuth grants

-It evaluates whether AI-agent access is visible, attributable, governable, and revocable across inventories, grants, scopes, ownership, discovery, and policy coverage.
+This assessment evaluates whether AI-agent access is visible, attributable, governable, and revocable across inventories, grants, scopes, ownership, discovery, and policy coverage.

 What a green result does not mean